A-Midhat/recommender-system/README.md

   - Latent factors ($u_u$, $v_m$): Represent hidden features like a user’s preferences or a movie’s genres.
   - The dot product ($u_u^T v_m$) helps capture complex interactions between users and movies.
 - This model provides better predictions by modeling deeper relationships in the data.

+---
+## Notebooks

+The implementation is divided into three Jupyter notebooks:

+1. **Biases-Only Model Notebook** – Implements and evaluates the simple biases-based approach.
+2. **Biases + Latents Model Notebook** – Extends the model with latent factors and assesses performance improvements.
+3. **Grid Search Notebook** – Conducts hyperparameter tuning to optimize model performance.

+## Objective

+The goal of this project is to explore different approaches to building recommender systems and understand the impact of biases and latent factors on rating predictions.
+The implementation is structured to facilitate experimentation and model comparison.